 "Gee, thanks, Father."

 I always blamed that priest for me not becoming a lawyer.
-Imagine what a little encouragement from the clergyman to the lawyer that I was imagining might have done.

 Still, God, had a different call in store for me, and maybe used the good Brother.